Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Finite-size Dependence and Late-time Behavior

 We compute the same entanglement-related observables indicative of quantum chaos as in the main text, starting from several randomly drawn initial product states.
-The EGRD, i.e., the (normalized) distribution of the gap ratios $\bar{P}(r)$ with $r$ defined after Eq.~\eqref{eq:gapratiodef}, is computed similarly as in the main text: we consider ten randomly chosen initial states, and combine the gap ratios that are separately computed for each symmetry sector of the respective reduced states and for all initial states.
-Additionally, we combine the distribution of gap ratios in three time regimes (I), (II), and (III).
+The EGRD, i.e., the (normalized) distribution of the gap ratios $\bar{P}(r)$ with $r$ defined after Eq.~4 of the main text, is computed similarly as in the main text: we consider ten randomly chosen initial states, and combine the gap ratios that are separately computed for each symmetry sector of the respective reduced states and for all initial states.
+Additionally, we combine the distribution of gap ratios in three time regimes Early (E), Intermediate (I), and Late (L).
 The result is shown \Fig{fig:gap-ratio-theory-analysis}(a).
 Further, the mean of the gap ratio, combining initial states and symmetry sectors but not times, $\langle r \rangle$, is shown in \Fig{fig:gap-ratio-theory-analysis}(b) as a function of scaled time $gt$.
 The distribution in \Fig{fig:gap-ratio-theory-analysis}(b) is peaked near zero first, closely resembling a Poisson distribution.
 In this regime, the rank $\mathcal{R}_A\ll {d_A}$, where $ {d_A}$ is the Hilbert-space dimension of the subsystem.
-The effective rank $\mathcal{R}_A$ is defined after Eq.~\eqref{eq:defESFF} and plotted for the present example in \Fig{fig:gap-ratio-theory-analysis}(c) starting from a product state with $\mathcal{R}_A=1$ at $t=0$.
+The effective rank $\mathcal{R}_A$ is defined after Eq.~5 of the main text and plotted for the present example in \Fig{fig:gap-ratio-theory-analysis}(c) starting from a product state with $\mathcal{R}_A=1$ at $t=0$.
 The largest $\xi_\lambda$ values in this regime correspond to extremely small probabilities $p_\lambda = \exp(-\xi_\lambda)$, close to or at the level of machine precision.
 A regularization of the smallest $p_\lambda$ is required: we manually cut off probabilities below $10^{-15}$ before computing $\mathcal{R}_A$, varying this limit by two orders of magnitude in each direction to provide the blue bands in panel \Fig{fig:gap-ratio-theory-analysis}(c), then using only the $\mathcal{R}_A$ lowest levels in the analysis of the EGRD and the ESFF.
-Gray bands represent the variance with respect to the randomly chosen initial states.
-In regime (II), $\langle r \rangle$ quickly jumps to a value associated with a Gaussian Orthogonal Ensemble (GOE), until continuing, albeit at much slower pace, towards a Gaussian Unitary Ensemble (GUE) indicating quantum chaotic behavior.
-At the end of this stage, $\mathcal{R}_A= {d_A}$ is maximal, and all probabilities $p_\lambda$ are well above machine precision, eliminating the need for any regularization.
-Finally, regime (III) sees the saturation of the gap ratio to GUE level statistics (up to minimal finite lattice-size effects).
-The beginning and end of the time regimes (I-III) depend on the subsystem size and are chosen as follows, (I): $ 0 \le gt <1.8$, (II): $ 1.8 \le gt <5.0$, and (III): $ 5.0 \le gt<10.0$.
+Gray bands represent the variance with respect to the randomly chosen initial states. $\mathcal{R}_A$ {This is necessary because both statistical measures, the EGRD and the ESFF, are typically used to describe the properties of \textit{physical} Hamiltonians, whose rank equals the Hilbert-space dimension.
+For EHs, we employ regularization suitable for non-full--rank matrices.
+However, experimental constraints, such as finite statistics and device errors, typically lead to EHs that are reconstructed as nearly or exactly full rank, rendering any regularization obsolete.
+Nonetheless, non-full--rank EHs occur for states computed in exact diagonalization, particularly at early times, that we contrast our data with.}